Equitable/trump/docs/source/aggregation.rst

 The datatable, as a Dataframe, is passed to these methods in  a single call.

-.. automethod:: trump.extensions.symbol_aggs.ChooseCol.most_populated
+.. automethod:: trump.aggregation.symbol_aggs.ChooseCol.most_populated

-.. automethod:: trump.extensions.symbol_aggs.ChooseCol.most_recent
+.. automethod:: trump.aggregation.symbol_aggs.ChooseCol.most_recent

-.. automethod:: trump.extensions.symbol_aggs.ChooseCol.custom
+.. automethod:: trump.aggregation.symbol_aggs.ChooseCol.custom

 .. note::